vxp101/Quiz-app/README.md

-# A quiz app that I worked on with my pairing partner Brendon Jennett
+# A quiz app that I worked on with my pairing partner Meet Patel
 Live at https://meetpatel89.github.io/Quiz-app/